mmarinel/42-Exam__Rank02-Recursive-gnl-/README.md

 Anyway, when we are done reading the next line, we may have reached a fairly big buffer size, and it is for this very reason that with every new call to the get_next_line function (from which the recursive *process* starts) we reset our "true" buffer size with the value of the homonymous macro (BUFFER_SIZE) which we set to a default of 42.

-This idea comes from the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) protocol.
+I took inspiration from the [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) protocol.
 This protocol allows for a reliable transmission of data (i.e.: every packet is guaranteed to be received by the recipient and in the order it was sent with respect to all other packets).
 One of the many things that TCP does is the so called "congestion control" [Rfc 5681](https://www.rfc-editor.org/rfc/rfc5681).
 TCP regulates the sender's transmission speed according to the levels of congestion (i.e.: traffic) present inside the network (or, more precisely, along the path to the recipient).
 If the sender detects low levels of congestion, it may decide to transmit at its maximum speed, otherwise it may be forced to send packets at a decreased speed (because sending them at the maximum possible speed may contribute to increase the levels of congestion even more, ultimately leading to a loss of packets which will have to be sent once again making the greater speed more inefficient than the lower one).